Connecticut Medical Malpractice Lawyer

 All of these elements must be in place in order for medical malpractice to have occurred — and for a plaintiff to file a lawsuit.
 Injuries sustained when the standard of care was met do not qualify as medical malpractice.
 Similarly, negligence that did not result in damages is not considered

 Because of how legally complicated establishing these elements can be, it may be difficult for a patient to know if they have been the victim of medical malpractice.
-If you suspect that you have been injured and a healthcare professional is to blame, the experienced and compassionate attorneys at Kocian Law Group can discuss the facts with you and determine if you may have a claim.
+If you suspect that you have been injured and a healthcare professional is to blame, the experienced and compassionate medical malpractice attorneys at Kocian Law Group can discuss the facts with you and determine if you may have a claim.

-Steps for Filing a Medical Malpractice Claim
+How to File a Connecticut Medical Malpractice Claim

 If you have been the victim of medical malpractice, there is no time to waste.
 Connecticut state law puts a three-year limit on your window for seeking damages, so you should contact an experienced personal injury lawyer as soon as possible.